Why SSH Security Matters for Ubuntu Servers

 sudo systemctl enable ssh

 Check your current firewall status.
-UFW is commonly active on new Ubuntu installations and will block your SSH connection if you change the port without updating the firewall rules first.
-This is a common way to lock yourself out of a remote server:
+UFW comes pre-configured on many Ubuntu installations and will block your SSH connection if you change the port without updating the firewall rules first.
+This is one of the most common ways people lock themselves out of remote servers:

 sudo ufw status

-If UFW is active, note the current allowed ports before making changes.
-You need to ensure your new SSH port is allowed before you restart the SSH service, or you will lose access to the server remotely.
+If UFW is active, note the current allowed ports before making any changes.
+You need to ensure your new SSH port is permitted in the firewall before you restart the SSH service, or you will lose remote access to the server.

 Step 1: Change the Default SSH Port